qualitymanifest/foambook/README.md

 # change log:
-- better tooltips (previously used html title attribute)
+- add color indications on counts
-- add canadian province support
+- add railroad navigation
-- update read_me.jsx

 # todo:
 - migrate to new versions of react, react-dom, react-form, react-number-format